 Room Sealed appliances: especially for highly energy-efficient homes

 A passive house is, among other things, fitted with optimal thermal insulation and good airtightness, making maximum use of the available heat.
 In this type of house, a ‘room sealed appliance’ is a suitable choice.
 These appliances are suitable for a closed combustion system, which draws the required air from outside.
-These types of fires are fully extruded and completely airtight.

 Connecting to a closed combustion system does impose additional requirements on the outlet and supply.
 Ask an authorised dealer about the possibilities for your specific situation.